epigenelabs/pyComBat/CONTRIBUTING.md

 ### Writing documentation

 pyComBat uses [Sphinx](https://www.sphinx-doc.org/en/master/usage/quickstart.html) to automatically document the main scripts.
-You can use the following command to build the documentation:
+You can use the following command to build the documentation (from the docs folder):

 ```bash
 sphinx-build -b html source/ .